-- click on the video icon with a + sign on it in the top right-hand side of your screen
+- click on the icon for your account in the top right of your screen

-- YouTube will prompt you to create a channel and will give you the option during the set up process to ‘use a custom name’ – this is where you can add the name of your group if you are logged in on a personal account, which will create a channel that is separate to your personal account
+- YouTube will give you the option during the set up process to ‘use a custom name’ – this is where you can add the name of your group if you are logged in on a personal account, which will create a channel that is separate to your personal account

 - You can also add a short biography and links to your website and social media accounts.

 - Once you have created your channel, you can continue to customise it with your group’s information and branding, upload videos, or start a livestream.
 Your audience have the option to subscribe to your channel – this means that they can choose to be notified when you post something new, and that they will be able to access your channel quicker from the YouTube home page.
 Note that to start with, livestreams can only be initiated using a laptop or tablet – you cannot livestream from a mobile until you have at least 1000 subscribers.

 It might be that the live stream you broadcast will be performed by someone else.
 In this case you will have to give them access to your channel to enable them to livestream, the best method is to add them as a manager.
 To do this:

 - Check that you are logged in to your group’s channel and not to your individual account (look at the top right of your screen to see which profile image is displayed)

 - Go to the YouTube home page (from the menu on the left-hand side)

 - From the menu on the left-hand side, choose settings (you may need to scroll down to see this)